 Sunroom Window Treatment Ideas In Minneapolis07/12/2016George Christ A sunroom that is airy and comfortable is often the most popular room in your Minneapolis home.
 Its big glass windows and the natural light make it the perfect place to sit down with your favorite book, drink a cup of coffee, or entertain family and friends.
 To turn your sunroom into the go-to spot in your house, you should control how much light comes in during the day and keep the room temperature comfortable.
 If your sunroom is outdated or not your style, you may even choose to redecorate it.
 A great thing to start with is with your windows and window treatments.
-Choose a window treatment that gives you a view of outside and lets the natural light in but also can cover your windows for privacy and energy efficiency.
+Choose a window treatment that lets in the natural light and gives you a view of outside but also can cover your windows for privacy and energy efficiency.
 The exact window treatment product you choose depends on your style, energy needs, and budget.
 Here are some window treatment ideas for sunrooms in Minneapolis to help your sunroom become the most used room in your house.
 Classic Plantation Shutters A classic window treatment option is plantation shutters which let the sun’s light stream into your sunroom.
 Plantation shutters are a customized window treatment that becomes a permanent fixture in your sunroom and can add to your home’s value.
 Their big louvers give you a pretty outside view when opened.
-It’s easy to tilt them and adjust for light control and privacy - and they’re a breeze to clean.
+They’re easy to adjust for privacy and light control - and simple to clean.
 If you would like to open up your sunroom windows to let in a breeze, simply swing out your plantation shutters.
 Sunrooms have a lot windows which offer a view of your yard.
 But with all the glass, your sunroom usually isn’t energy efficient.
 Polywood® plantation shutters insulate your sunroom.
 They reduce heat transfer through your windows by 45% and are up to 70% more energy efficient than regular wooden shutters.
 This makes it so you can open your shutters during the day to let in the sunlight and close your shutters when it’s night to maintain the temperature of the room.
 UV-Blocking Window Film Window film gives you an open view through your sunroom windows.
 It blocks 99% of the sun’s damaging UV rays while still letting natural light stream into the sunroom.
-Window film both reflects and absorbs the sun’s energy, allowing you to keep your sunroom at the perfect temperature.
-And it makes your HVAC system work less, which reduces your energy costs.
+Window film both absorbs and reflects the sun’s energy, allowing you to keep your sunroom at the perfect temperature.
+And it takes stress off of your HVAC system, which reduces your energy costs.
 Window film also keeps your carpeting and furniture pristine.
 The sunlight that beats through your windows can fade and discolor your furniture and carpeting.
 But windows with window film reduce fading so that your furniture and carpet stay true to its colors.
-You can add privacy tinting to window film so that you can see outside but your neighbors can’t see into your sunroom.
+You can add privacy tinting to window film which lets you see outside but prevents onlookers from looking into your sunroom.
 You can also combine window film with other window treatments including shades or plantation shutters for extra energy efficiency.
 Decorative Roman Shades Roman shades are another sunroom window treatment that helps you control for light.
 They are available in a large selection of patterns and fabrics and a variety of styles such as classic, contemporary, and modern.
 Pull down the shades when you would like less natural light and more privacy.
 Pull them up when you would like a bright, sunlit room where you can see outside.
 Additional options include: cordless lift systems and motorization, privacy liners, and decorative trims and scallops.
 If you want to increase energy efficiency, it’s important to buy shades built from the right material.
-Shades that are crafted from denser material will insulate better than lighter shades.
+Shades that are crafted from denser material will provide more insulation than lighter shades.
 Find Window Treatments For Your Sunroom Today If you’re looking for more ideas for window treatments for your sunroom or other areas in your house, look through our Room Guide.
 Then when you’re ready to start the buying process for the perfect custom window treatment for your sunroom in Minneapolis, contact us at 952-856-8130 to schedule your free in-home consultation.
 We’ll talk you through all your options to make your sunroom the most popular room in your house.